vgauther/snowcrash/level02/Ressources/explain.md

 On suit la trame.
 On trouve `ft_wandr...NDRel.L0L`

-On test ca ne marche pas, après quelques recherche on découvre que les `.` sont des supressions Donc ça fait `ft_waNDReL0L`
+On test ça ne marche pas, après quelques recherche on découvre que les `.` sont des supressions Donc ça fait `ft_waNDReL0L`

 On test, ça marche !